v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 -im, --import-db Import a database to an output file.

--df, --diff Compares a model and a database or two databases generating the SQL script to sync the latter in relation to the first.
+-df, --diff Compares a model and a database or two databases, generating an SQL script to sync the latter with the former.

--cc, --create-configs Create the pgModeler's configuration folder and files in the user's local storage.
+-cc, --create-configs Creates pgModeler's configuration folder and files in the user's local storage.

 General options